tjoyner/ofvioletsandlicorice/chapter9.md

 "What you did to my brother doesn't count!"

 "It counts, oh it counts.
-He has regularly gambled half the farm.
+He has regularly gambled half the vineyard.
 In front of witnesses, Amalia.
 Resign yourself."

 Daniel got up from the steps and went down the stairs.
 That arrogant voice had to be Baravalle.
 He came out into the yard and saw him.
 He was fiddling with a fence that stretched halfway across the yard.
 Daniel took a few steps toward him and heard the irritated voice of Amalia ask, "And what are you doing here?"